 Anyhow, today was a work party day with a friend from my course.
 I know we didn’t get much accomplished with our word counts, but I think we both found it useful to bounce ideas off each other for our projects as a whole.
-We’ll be getting together again over the weekend and hopefully we’ll both be further along by then!
+We’ll be getting together again over the weekend and hopefully, we’ll both be further along by then!

 Below is my progress-to-date, but I’m nowhere near done for the night.
 I plan to finish up a few more sections that I was editing today and will add in a few bits of detail that deserve to be included.
-It’s my hope that I can add another 200 words tonight, but I need an early night so may have to stop before I get to that point so that I’m not up until the sun rises!
+I hope that I can add another 200 words tonight, but I need an early night so may have to stop before I get to that point so that I’m not up until the sun rises!

 Current word count: 3,425 (only 8,755 to go!)